jeffboody/libai/readme.md

 -------------

-A pooling layer may be used to reduce dimensionality in the W/H dimensions and also introduce a slight amount of local translational invariance.
+A pooling layer may be used to reduce dimensionality in the W/H dimensions, increase the receptive field size and also introduce a slight amount of local translational invariance.
 Much like convolution, the pooling operation slides a window across the input matrix and outputs a value for each step.
 For example, a pooling operation consisting of a 2x2 window with a stride of 2 will reduce the width and height dimensions of the input image by half.
 Typically the max pooling function is used which simply outputs the max value of elements within the pooling window.
 This max value has the highest activation to the convolution filter which is desirable when trying to identify features such as edges.
 Other pooling functions may also include the average, min or other attention based functions.

 According to the AlexNex CNN implementation, an overlapping pooling technique was used to reduce model overfitting by